InteractiveDataVis/Interactive-Data-Vis-Spring2023/1_2_basic_html/NOTES.md

 ------------

 I need to review how setting coordinates happens.
 At one point, I inverted the dimensions of my rect, and about a third of the rectangle was obscured.

-Maybe setting a viewbox would help?
+Maybe setting a `viewBox` would help?
+I struggled a bit with trial and error getting the `viewBox` to display the path svg work I did for the bonus assigments.
+In general, I've struggled a bit with CSS and page layout in general, and I'm hoping I will be able to get more practice with that along with D3 as things progress in this course